With a new contract and a new home, Gabe Jackson says Seahawks’ offensive line ‘can be great’

 Two of Seattle’s most notable remaining free agents — cornerback Quinton Dunbar and linebacker K.J.
 Wright — have each been reported to either be taking visits or talking with other teams in recent days.

-Wright, who has been with Seattle since 2011, was reported by SI.com on Monday to be “in talks’’ with Dallas, a team Wright has said would be one of his dream squads to play for — he grew up in Mississippi.
+Wright, who has been with Seattle since 2011, was reported by SI.com on Monday to be “in talks’’ with Dallas, who Wright has said would be one of his dream squads to play for.

-Dunbar, who earned Seattle’s starting right cornerback job out of training camp last season, is set to visit Detroit and Arizona this week, according to a report from Rapoport.
+Dunbar, who earned Seattle’s starting right cornerback job out of training camp last season, is set to visit Detroit and Arizona next week, according to a report from Rapoport.

-Dunbar also wrote on his Instagram page that he has been talking with the Seahawks, as well, and it’s thought SEattle would like to keep him.
+Dunbar also wrote on his Instagram page that he has been talking with the Seahawks, and it’s thought Seattle would like to keep him.

 Seattle has Ahkello Witherspoon, D.J.
-Reed and Tre Flowers under contract at the corner spot, as well, but has been expected to want to add another player to that mix.
+Reed and Tre Flowers under contract at the corner spot but has been expected to want to add another player.
 A report last week stated there could also be mutual interest between Seattle and former Seahawk Richard Sherman, though there has been noting new on that front in recent days.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.